afomchenkov/canvas-lens/README.md

 ## Bug
 - The pixelation function sometimes calculations the color incorrectly, resulting in saving the pixel as red or blue
 - The central pixel is not outlined with white, cursor is shown instead (can be updated)
+- UI is not updated, header menu is scrolled with the whole page, menu items not visible

 ## How to start